-In October 2014, the firm represented a whistleblower in a case that settled for $10.19 million against New York-based Sorkin’s Rx, Ltd., a/k/a CareMed Pharmaceutical Services, for allegedly engaging in fraudulent practices in the sale of prescription medications to Medicare and Medicaid beneficiaries.
+The firm also represented a whistleblower in a case that settled for $10.19 million against New York-based Sorkin’s Rx, Ltd., a/k/a CareMed Pharmaceutical Services, for allegedly engaging in fraudulent practices in the sale of prescription medications to Medicare and Medicaid beneficiaries.
 The whistleblower’s reward was $1.85 million.

 If you have information or evidence about fraud perpetrated against the government, you should call one of our whistleblower lawyers at 800-243-1100 for a FREE evaluation of the potential case.

 Kline & Specter, PC, based in Philadelphia and handling whistleblower cases throughout the nation, has more than 35 highly experienced attorneys, several of whom have worked as government prosecutors or won large verdicts and settlements against major corporations.
 They are well-equipped to assist citizens across the United States in the process of filing claims under the U.S. False Claims Act or various state laws.
 They can also help ensure that plaintiffs receive their fair rewards from successful civil actions.

 -Jacqueline Bloink of Tucson, Ariz.

 $35 million settlement with a nearly $6 million reward for a whistleblower in a case involving fraud against a healthcare system